nigeleke/mslinks/README.md

 =======
 Library for parsing and creating Windows shortcut files (.lnk)
 ***
-This is a exact fork of [BlackOverlord666/mslinks](https://github.com/BlackOverlord666/mslinks), however, I published it on maven central:
+This is a fork of [vatbub/mslinks](https://github.com/vatbub/mslinks), followed by a merge [diffplug/mslinks (no longer active)](https://githib.com/diffplug/mlslinks), both of which were forked from [BlackOverlord666/mslinks](https://github.com/BlackOverlord666/mslinks).

+AFAIK the most recent maven repository publication is Frederik's at:
 ```xml
 <dependency>
 	<groupId>com.github.vatbub</groupId>